 - 1.1 The council has received seven applications under the Wildlife & Countryside Act 1981 to modify the definitive map and statement of public rights of way ("DMS") by order, affecting land at Clayton Fields.
 There are six applications to add a public footpath to the formal record and one to record a greater width for a footpath that is already formally recorded.
 Changes to the definitive map and statement of this kind are called definitive map modification orders ("DMMO)".
-App E shows the seven DMMO application plans and a composite of these routes. - 1.2 The existence of these seven DMMO applications was brought to sub-committee's attention at the August and October 2017 meetings, when an application to stop up the claimed footpaths and create alternative routes was reported for a decision on making an order under section 257 of the Town & Country Planning Act 1990 ("TCPA"), in line with the planning consents for residential development of the Clayton Fields site. - 1.3 Mr Adamson, who is the applicant for five of the seven DMMO applications including the one before members, and who, with numerous others locally, recently opposed the proposal to make the s257 order, had made representations to the Secretary of State at DEFRA ("SoS") asking him to direct the council to determine one of his five DMMO applications (KC file reference DMMO 183 subject of this report). - 1.4 Since members authorised officers to make a section 257 order regarding routes at Clayton Fields, the council has been directed to determine DMMO application 183 within 3 months of the DEFRA decision letter of 22 November 2017. - 1.5 Officers have now received legal advice that the council determine the seven DMMO applications before proceeding with a s257 order. i.e. that the council decides whether or not the making of a DMMO order is warranted or not, in the case of each DMMO application claiming public rights of way. - 1.6 Officers bring DMMO application 183 to sub-committee at this time, when a decision would comply with the SoS direction, with reports on the other 6 outstanding Clayton Fields DMMO applications to follow. - 1.7 The claimed routes lie within land at Clayton Fields that was registered as a town and village green ("TVG") in April 1997, further to an application to Kirklees council.
-Two of the seven outstanding DMMO applications were received in 1996, but were not progressed.
-The TVG registration was quashed by decision of the Supreme Court in February 2014, a press summary issued by the court is appended at App B. - 1.8 The 1996 DMMO applications and the TVG application were prompted by a planning application in 1996 for development of the land from the owner George
+App E shows the seven DMMO application plans and a composite of these routes. - 1.2 The existence of the seven Clayton Fields DMMO applications was brought to sub-committee's attention at the August and October 2017 meetings, when an application to stop up the claimed footpaths and create alternative routes was reported for a decision on making an order under section 257 of the Town & Country Planning Act 1990 ("TCPA"), in line with the planning consents for residential development of the Clayton Fields site. - 1.3 The sub-committee has also already made a decision on one of the DMMO applications (DMMO ref: 183) in February 2018.
+Mr Magee, who is the applicant for two of the DMMO applications (ref 30 & 31), has made representations to the Secretary of State at DEFRA ("SoS") asking him to direct the council to determine those two DMMO applications (No decision on direction from the SoS to date, decision on these applications). - 1.4 Sub-committee authorised officers to make an order to extinguish routes at Clayton Fields and provide alternatives under section 257 of the Town & Country Planning Act 1990.
+The detail of that authority was affected by the sub-committee decision on DMMO 183 and may be further affected by the decision on the other 6 DMMO applications at Clayton Fields further to this report. - Officers have now received legal advice that the council determine the seven DMMO applications before proceeding with a s257 order. i.e. that the council decides whether or not the making of a DMMO order would be warranted or not, in the case of each DMMO application claiming public rights of way. - 1.6 As noted in the report to February 2018 sub-committee, officers bring DMMO applications to sub-committee at this time, for the 6 outstanding Clayton Fields DMMO applications. - 1.7 The claimed routes lie within land at Clayton Fields that was registered as a town and village green ("TVG") in April 1997, further to an application to Kirklees council.
+Two of the six DMMO applications were received in 1996, but were not